lucassantosf/devops/aws/vpc.md

     Choose VPC

-    Search for a 'Zone'
+    Search for 'Zone'

-    Choice a 'Subnet Name' refering to the Zone letter
+    Choose a 'Subnet Name' refering to the Zone letter

     Choice IPv4 CIDR block , like: